 Although VLGS does not offer on-campus housing, we maintain a searchable database of rental properties.
 The housing website is provided as a courtesy to students; the properties are not inspected by VLGS, nor does VLGS intervene in matters between landlords and student tenants.
-For questions about your rights as a tenant, call Champlain Valley Office of Economic Opportunity (CVOEO) at 802-862-2771, or view their handbook, The Definitive Guide to Renting in Vermont cvoeo.org/client_media/files/HAP/VTT_Definitive_Guide_and_Illustrated_Guide.pdf.
+For questions about your rights as a tenant, call Champlain Valley Office of Economic Opportunity (CVOEO) at 802-862-2771, or view their handbook, The Definitive Guide to Renting in Vermont.
 Additional information can be found at: vermontlaw.edu/resources/housing-resources.

-HUMAN RESOURCES AND PAYROLL ANDERSON HOUSE, 1ST FLOOR
+HUMAN RESOURCES AND PAYROLL ANDERSON HOUSE, 1ST FLOOR & REMOTE